 The primary way that the Great Plains does mentoring is in a group context.
 Candidacy Summit and Residency participants are assigned to mentoring groups.
 However, certified candidates and licensed local pastors who are required (by the Book of Discipline) to participate in mentoring are able to select their mentoring group from the following options:

 Selection of both type of mentoring group and mentor will be made by candidates/local pastors in July of each year.

 Mentoring in the Great Plains UMC takes a variety of different forms.
 Building a relationship, sharing information, facilitating growth and challenge, modeling for ministry and creating space for discernment are a few of the roles that a mentor may play.
 Most of the formal mentoring that takes place in the Great Plains UMC does so under the direction of the Board of Ordained Ministry and the Office of Clergy Excellence.
-The following references are available for use by mentoring pairs.
+The resources here are available for use for mentoring pairs.

 We anticipate that mentoring pairs will strive for a balance of 80/20 in the balance of responsibility, learning, and growth.

 The 80: Mentees are the primary agents of their own learning and growth which is moderated through the focus and wisdom of the Mentor.
 They are encouraged to take initiative for what they would like to learn, ask questions and seek growth.
 For those in the candidacy and ordination process, mentees are expected to provide mentoring reports to their Mentors in a timely manner.

 The 20: Mentors provide structure and guidance through communication and teaching when helpful.
 Mentors also expect to grow and learn from their mentee(s).